rotaryphone111/BdatEditor_Python/README.md

 # BdatEditor-Python
 Bdat Editor Python Rewrite

-This program currently only works for XC2.
-In theory it should work for XC1DE but no testing has been done for this.
+This program currently has only been tested for XC2.
+In theory it should work for XC1DE, XCX, and XC1 but no testing has been done for this.
 As should be evident by the release numbers, this package is currently in alpha and should therefore be used at your own risk.